s3722151/Basic-File-Encryption-Decryption/README.md

 Added the decryption method.
 Created and moved the decryption and encryption main method code in a while statement.
 This ensures it is only executed based on step 2.

+11/12/2024
+Should be done with the project.
+Asking ChatGPT how to handle errors and if the user wanted to select the file manually.